therealtwigster/hello-world/README.md

 # hello-world
-first repository
+first repository.
-have returned to school to get a degree in IT. minor in CJ.
+having returned to school to get a degree in IT. minor in CJ.
 Love risk assessment and teaching myself python.